IamPrzemek/Hello-world/README.md

 # Hello-world

-My first steps in IT world and second repository for GitHub course
+## About me

+Hello

+My name is Przemek and I'm mechanical engineer from Gdańsk

+---

+ADVENTURE TIME